krpovmu/Code_Blinking_Detector_Eyelid_Distance/README.md

 If the face is oriented to the left, only the ratio of the right eye will be used.
 Vice versa if the face is oriented to the right.

+USE OF THE ENVIRONMENT

+- python -m venv venv
+- source venv/bin/activate
+- pip install -r requirements.txt
+For deactive:
+- deactivate

 NOTE:

 The program is sensible to camera positioning.
 It works best when the angle of